 The five stages of grief, as delineated by Elisabeth Kübler-Ross, are familiar even to those not on the grief journey.
 But the notion that once broached each is conquered is completely false.
 My therapist had a more helpful analogy:

-Think of a clear cylinder filled with a heavy liquid, like motor oil.
+Think of a clear cylinder – like the one at the bank drive-thru except watertight — filled with a heavy liquid, like motor oil.

-It will be different each time but you’ll see them all.
+Different each time but in time you’ll see all.

 Rotating phases as opposed to some idealized grand staircase.
 Before this idea came into my life, I found myself wondering if I was “doing it correctly,” since I wasn’t experiencing the pain in linear progression.